MBogdanski/MBogdanski/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 👋 Hello there!
-I'm [Your Name], a passionate Technical Lead specializing in Test Automation with a robust skill set in Java, Python, Selenide, RestAssured, Requests, Docker, Gradle, and Maven technologies.
+I'm Mariusz Bogdański, a passionate Technical Lead specializing in Test Automation with a robust skill set in Java, Python, Selenide, RestAssured, Requests, Docker, Gradle, and Maven technologies.

 🚀 As a seasoned professional, I thrive on building robust test automation frameworks that ensure the delivery of high-quality software.
 My expertise lies in creating scalable and maintainable solutions, enabling teams to achieve efficient and reliable testing processes.